clcollins/twitterGraph/README.md

 [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/) is an opensource data store designed specifically for time series data.
 Since this project will be polling Twitter on a schedule using a Kubernetes CronJob, InfluxDB is perfect for holding storing the data.

-The [Official InfluxDB Image on DockerHub](https://hub.docker.com/_/influxdb) will work fine for this project.
+The [Docker-maintained InfluxDB Image on DockerHub](https://hub.docker.com/_/influxdb) will work fine for this project.
 It works out-of-the-box with both Kubernetes and OKD ([see OKD Considerations below](#okd_considerations)).

 ### Create a Deployment